8 Race Day Running Tips

 8. Run on how you feel

 I have participated in a number of marathons, half marathons, and other races and so often I see people running based on their watch and making sure they hit each mile split early on the race.
 Those are the same people that I see struggling later in the race.
 People are addicted to their watches and are so concerned with hitting each split.
 One thing I have learned from running over 50 races, is that you will go through good times and bad times during races.
 When I feel good, I try to pick it up a little and when I’m struggling I put my optimistic cap on and do my best to keep moving forward.
-You should have a ballpark of race pace based on your training.
+You should have a ballpark of race pace (I monitor with my Garmin Watch) based on your training.
 As long as you run on how you feel and use your watch as a guideline, you will run better and hopefully faster.

 Please note, theActiveGuy.com may earn a commission when you follow some of the links and make a purchase.